 In addition, a final payment on the Term Loan Advance in the amount of \$1.2 million is due upon the earlier of the maturity date of the Term Loan Advance or its payment in full.
 The Loan and Security Agreement contains customary representations, warranties, and events of default such as a material adverse change in the Company's business, operations or financial condition, as well as affirmative and negative covenants.
 The negative covenants include, among other provisions, covenants that limit or restrict the Company's ability to incur liens, make investments, incur indebtedness, merge with or acquire other entities, dispose of assets, make dividends or other distributions to holders of its equity interests, engage in any new line of business, or enter into certain transactions with affiliates, in each case subject to certain exceptions.
 The Company's obligations under the Loan and Security Agreement are secured by substantially all of its assets (excluding intellectual property), subject to certain customary exceptions.
 The Loan and Security Agreement also requires the Company to achieve certain revenue levels tested quarterly on a trailing twelve-month basis.
 However, failure to maintain the revenue levels will not be considered a default if the sum of the Company's unrestricted cash and cash equivalents maintained with Silicon Valley Bank and amount available under the Revolving Line of Credit is at least \$40.0 million.
-As of March 31, 2020, the Company was in compliance with the loan covenants.
+As of September 30, 2020, the Company was in compliance with the loan covenants.

-The net debt obligation for borrowings made under the Loan and Security Agreement was as follows (in thousands of dollars):
+The debt obligation for borrowings made under the Loan and Security Agreement was as follows (in thousands of dollars):

-March 31 , 2020 December 31, 2019
+September 30, 2020 \$ - \$ 756 \$ 756 Decemb 201 ,

-Debt principal \$ 100 \$ 100
+Debt principal \$ \$ 100

-End-of-term debt obligation 648 594
+End-of-term debt obligation 756 594

-Net debt obligation \$ 748 \$ 694
+Total debt obligation \$ 756 \$ 694

-Future principal and end-of-term debt obligation payments under the Loan and Security Agreement are \$1.3 million and due in 2022.
+As of September 30, 2020, the principal balance outstanding was one dollar.
+Future principal and end-of-term debt obligation payments under the Loan and Security Agreement are \$1.2 million and due in 2022.